Writing

 Data Quality Gates That Actually Work in Production

-Most quality gates either fire so often they get ignored or sit silently while bad data flows downstream.
-Here's how to build gates that catch real problems without crying wolf.
+Most quality gates fire so often they get ignored or sit silent while bad data flows downstream.
+Build gates that catch real problems without crying wolf.

 -